-ALL We will learn why-in a nation of such abundance-there are still millions of people who struggle with hunger.
+We will learn why - in a nation of such abundance - there are still millions of people who struggle with hunger.

-The more we know about the reasons that people in our community experience food insecurity, the better able we will be to create solutions that will free them from this bondage.
+The more we know about the reasons why millions of Americans experience food insecurity, the better we can create solutions that will free them from this bondage.